Battle of Hong Kong: Royal Marines

 There were 40 Royal Marines attached to HMS Tamar (a shore station).
 When the battle began, the Royal Marines fought against Japanese forces in Magazine Gap, alongside HKVDC and Royal Engineers.
 They also manned machine guns on Mount Cameron.
 Commanding officer, Major Giles RM instructed his men to defend the island "to the last man and last round".

 Royal Air Force

 The Royal Air Force station at Hong Kong's Kai Tak Airport (RAF Kai Tak) had only five aeroplanes: two Supermarine Walrus amphibious aircraft and three outdated Vickers Vildebeest torpedo-reconnaissance bombers, flown and serviced by seven officers and 108 airmen.
-An earlier request for a fighter squadron had been rejected and the nearest fully operational RAF base was in Kota Bharu, Malaya, nearly 2250 km away.
+An earlier request for a fighter squadron had been rejected and the nearest fully operational RAF base with fighters (two RAAF squadrons with Brewster F2A Buffalo) was in Kota Bharu, Malaya, nearly 2250 km away.

 Other forces

 The Chinese Military Mission to Hong Kong, initiated in 1938, was headed by Rear Admiral Andrew Chan and his aide Lieutenant Commander Henry Hsu.
 It had the objective of coordinating Chinese war aims with the British in Hong Kong.
 Working with the British police, Chan organized pro-British agents among the population and rooted out triad factions that were sympathetic to the Japanese.

 A squad of Free French under Captain Rodéric Egal, of the Free French in Shanghai who happened to be in Hong Kong when the battle broke out, fought alongside the HKVDC at the North Point power station.
 They were all World War I veterans (as were the local HKVDC) and acquitted themselves well.